DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Funding

-The authors would like to thank Álvaro Cartea for his insightful comments, as well as the other members of the Oxford-Man Institute of Quantitative Finance.
 Fernando Moreno-Pino acknowledges support from Spanish government (AEI/MCI) under grants FPU18/00470, RTI2018-099655-B-100, PID2021-123182OB-I00, PID2021-125159NB-I00, and TED2021-131823B-I00, by Comunidad de Madrid under grant IND2022/TIC- 23550, by the European Union (FEDER) and the European Research Council (ERC) through the European Union’s Horizon 2020 research and innovation program under Grant 714161, and by Comunidad de Madrid and FEDER through IntCARE-CM.